Retr0647/amazon-clone/README.md

 to practice web development skills.
 The project is originally from a youtube course video for JavaScript from a youtuber SuperSimpleDev.
+Here is a link for this course: https://www.youtube.com/watch?v=EerdGm-ehJQ&t=15s During the course there were exercises after each module to practice and make features for the site, based on the examples shown in the modules.
-Here is a link for this course: https://www.youtube.com/watch?v=EerdGm-ehJQ&t=15s The idea of this project was to learn JavaScript and practice HTML and CSS.
+The idea of this project was to learn JavaScript and practice HTML and CSS.

 ## 🚀 Features